canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 .. tip::

-    This guide assumes you have access to features available exclusively to `IoT App Store`_ users.
+    This guide assumes you have access to features available exclusively to `dedicated Snap Store`_ users.

 The :doc:`../how-to/uc-boot-parameters` describes the method for dynamically configuring the system for real-time processing.
 The configuration is an iterative process that is best done together with the expected workload.